 But, there are exceptions, and not everyone will get the most benefits in 30 days.

-I made a no contact calculator to give a more accurate answer.
+I made a no contact tool to give a more accurate answer.

 - It gives you time for your heart to heal.